Grand Canal Venice winter

 Italy Travel Tips

-The first month of the year is one of the coldest in Italy and traveling at this time means you are most likely to find cold temperatures, some rainy days and, in many parts of Italy, at least a dusting of snow.
+The first month of the year is one of the coldest in Italy and traveling at this time means you are most likely to find chilly temperatures, some rainy days and, in many parts of Italy, at least a dusting of snow.

 However, this doesn’t mean January is a bad month to visit Italy.